 Sowmya is an LA-based playwright, screenwriter, and educator from the San Francisco Bay Area.
-Her writing centers women of the global majority in narratives about home, hope and healing.
+Her work centers women of color, queer folk, and immigrants in narratives about healing and finding joy after loss and grief.

-Phoenix has been read at Playwrights Foundation’s A Night of New Works and EnActe Arts Inc.‘s staged reading series, Playful@EnActe.
-Her MFA thesis play, Santosha or The J3ng@ Play, was a semifinalist for the 2019 O’Neill National Playwrights Conference & received an honorable mention from the Jane Chambers 2019 Student Playwriting Contest.
-Most recently, Seven Words, An Exercise in Friendship was a finalist for the 44th Bay Area Playwrights Festival.
+As a playwright, she has had her work read at Playwrights Foundation’s A Night of New Works and EnActe Arts Inc.‘s staged reading series, Playful@EnActe.
+Her MFA thesis play, Santosha or The J3ng@ Play, was a semifinalist for the 2019 O’Neill National Playwrights Conference.
+Additionally, Seven Words, An Exercise in Friendship was a finalist for the 44th Bay Area Playwrights Festival.

-Sowmya has also been an educator for over two decades, specializing in English, Dramatic Writing, US History, World History, and US Government.
+Sowmya has also been an educator for over two decades, specializing in English, Dramatic Writing, US & World History, and US Government.

-In her spare time, Sowmya video chats with her toddler niece, and watches food documentaries and competition shows, picking up tips to add to her cooking routine.
+In her spare time, Sowmya video chats with her toddler niece, adds new cooking techniques to her repertoire by watching food documentaries and competition shows, and keeps up her years of vocal training by singing in her car.

 BA in English: UC Berkeley.
 MFA in Dramatic Writing: Carnegie Mellon University.